Access: Pedestrian entrances on Waverley Street, St. Mark's Close, and from the Diglis Cycle Bridge.

 The new cycle path from Waverley Street to the bridge follows the northern boundary of the Reserve.

-cycle path, bottle bank, play park nearby, sports pitches nearby
+Site Facilities: Cycle path, bottle bank, play park nearby, sports pitches nearby

 Open: Pedestrian access 24hrs.
 Parking for groups by arrangement.